publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/m__us_usc_t7_s1282.md

  __Congressional Declaration of Policy for Year 1949__

 [Act July 3, 1948, ch.
-827][/us/act/1948-07-03/ch827], title I, § 1(d), [62 Stat.
+827, title I][/us/act/1948-07-03/ch827/tI], § 1(d), [62 Stat.
 1248][/us/stat/62/1248], provided that:

 > “It is hereby declared to be the policy of the Congress that the lending and purchase operations of the Department of Agriculture (other than those referred to in subsections (a), (b), and (c) hereof \[subsections (a) and (b) are set out as notes under this section and subsection (c) is set out as a note under [section 713a–8 of Title 15][/us/usc/t15/s713a–8], Commerce and Trade\]) shall be carried out until January 1, 1950, so as to bring the price and income of the producers of other agricultural commodities not covered by subsections (a), (b), and (c) to a fair parity relationship with the commodities included under subsections (a), (b), and (c), to the extent that funds for such operations are available after taking into account the operations with respect to the commodities covered by subsections (a), (b), and (c).
 In carrying out the provisions of this subsection the Secretary of Agriculture shall have the authority to require compliance with production goals and marketing regulations as a condition to eligibility of producers for price support.”

  __Study of Parity Income Position of Farmers; Report to Congress by__  __June 30, 1966__

     [Pub.
-L. 89–321, title VII, § 705][/us/pl/89/321/s705], Nov.
+L. 89–321, title VII][/us/pl/89/321/tVII], § 705, Nov.
 3, 1965, [79 Stat.
 1210][/us/stat/79/1210], directed the Secretary of Agriculture to make a study of the parity income position of farmers, and report the results of such study to the Congress not later than June 30, 1966.

  __Price Stabilization During Year 1950__

     [Act July 3, 1948, ch.
-827][/us/act/1948-07-03/ch827], title I, § 1(a), (b), [62 Stat.
+827, title I][/us/act/1948-07-03/ch827/tI], § 1(a), (b), [62 Stat.
 1247][/us/stat/62/1247], 1248, as amended [June 10, 1949, ch.
 191][/us/act/1949-06-10/ch191], [63 Stat.
 169][/us/stat/63/169], authorized the Secretary of Agriculture through any instrumentality or agency within or under the direction of the Department of Agriculture, by loans, purchases, or other operations to support prices received by producers of cotton, wheat, corn, tobacco, rice, and peanuts marketed before June 30, 1950 (Sept.
 30, 1950, in the case of Maryland and the cigar-leaf types of tobacco), if producers had not disapproved marketing quotas for such commodity for the marketing year beginning in the calendar year in which the crop is harvested.

     [Act July 3, 1948, ch.
-827][/us/act/1948-07-03/ch827], title I, § 2, [62 Stat.
+827, title I][/us/act/1948-07-03/ch827/tI], § 2, [62 Stat.
 1248][/us/stat/62/1248], authorized the Secretary, from any funds available to the Department of Agriculture or any agency operating under its direction for price support operations or for the disposal of agricultural commodities, to use such sums as may be necessary to carry out the provisions of section 1 of the Act (enacting provisions set out as notes under this section and amending provisions set out as a note under [section 713a–8 of this title][/us/usc/t7/s713a–8]).

 ----------